-Instant History of Readiness - Indefinite history logs displaying daily readiness checks provide up-to-date records, as required by the Joint Commission.
+Instant History of Readiness - Indefinite history logs displaying daily readiness checks provide up-to-date records, as required by The Joint Commission.

-Semiautomated Support - One-click ability to send detailed device check log to ZOLL Technical Support for further analysis via the web application.
+Semiautomated Support - Ability to send detailed device check log to ZOLL Technical Support for further analysis via the web application.

-Three Levels of Users - (1) Alert-Only users who receive emails detailing specific device issues.
+Three Levels of Users - (1) Alert-only users who receive emails detailing specific device issues.
 (2) Users who can access the web application on a limited level and receive emails detailing specific device issues.
 (3) Administrative users who have access to all features of the web application, including setup and configuration, in addition to receiving emails detailing specific device issues.

 Alert Routing Based on Severity - Alert emails can be sent based on the severity of the device issue.
-For example, Expired Pads may not warrant a response from Biomedical Engineering; an email message sent to the nurse's desk may be better.
-On the other hand, a 30J Test Shock failure could alert specific members of the Biomedical Engineering team instead of the nurse's desk.
+For example, expired electrodes may not warrant a response from Biomedical Engineering; an email message sent to the nurse's desk may be better.
+On the other hand, a 30-joules test shock failure could alert specific members of the Biomedical Engineering team instead of the nurse's desk.
 The ability to send alerts to more than one address based on severity of the issue is available as well.